 The examination fees of the EJU are as follows, but this may change without notice.

 Generally speaking, applicants applying for liberal arts faculties must take Japanese as a foreign language, Japan and the world, and Mathematics course 1.
 Similarly, applicants applying for science faculties must take Japanese as a foreign language, Mathematics course 2 and two subjects from Physics, Chemistry, and Biology.
 However, there are other combinations, which are described on this web site.

 Some faculties do not require an English examination.

 There are two kinds of English examinations.
 The first kind of English examination is that the English examination carried out by universities for their own applicants.
 The other kind is the university asks applicants to send the result of a standard English examination, such as the following:

 TOEFL, TOEIC, IELTS, Cambridge ESOL

-Applications can also be made online.
-The following web site has detailed information about JLPT testing in Japan.
+Applications can be made online.
+The following website has detailed information about JLPT testing in Japan.

 The JLPT is also held overseas.
 Detailed information can be found on the following web site.